 So, let’s get to it!

-One of the first and easiest ordinal number activities is lining objects up in a row.
-My favorite thing about this activity is you can use anything you have an abundance of.
+One of the first and easiest ordinal number activities for preschool is lining objects up in a row.
+My favorite thing about this activity is that you can use anything of which you have an abundance.
 (So, at our house, we would use LEGOs because we own about 10,000 LEGO bricks.)

 You can use stuffed animals, cars, trains, or any other objects that interest your kiddos.
 Start out with 3-5 objects and my free printable ordinal number cards.
 Let your kiddos point to the object and match the correct number card.
 It’s that easy!!

 As a classroom teacher, you can extend this lesson by having your students line up.
 However, there is a trick to this.
 Make sure to take a picture of everyone in the line, and then show the image to the class.
 Otherwise, everyone will be stepping out of line to see the first person, Jimmy won’t be able to see around Susie, and pushing will ensue.
 Trust me, classroom management will be a nightmare.

 Print out several sets of the image and ordinal number cards.
 Then have your students work together to match the student and the position.
 (Joey is first.
 Cindy is second.)

 Another one of my favorite ordinal number activities is using the days of the week.
 If you do any sort of calendar time, you may already be teaching them without even knowing it!
 You probably say something along the lines of, “Sunday is the first day of the week.
 Monday is the second day of the week.”